 When you’re taking a class, if YOU need something clarified or drilled, don’t be afraid to ask.
 In this case, don’t be afraid to review parts that you need practice in.
 Useful and helpful questions are key if you want to get the most out of your learning experience.
 Choreographers like questions - the more we can clarify for you, the better!
 Some pieces have tough musicality that really requires clarification, so ask questions, don’t be shy!

 This applies to any type of dancer, at any level or experience- look up your roots!
 Ask what kinds of styles the choreographer has worked with and studied before creating their choreography.
 This can help you understand the basis of their choreography and the motivation behind the way they move now.
-For example, before I broke into choreography, I put focus into the fundamental styles of Break Dancing, Popping, Locking, and Tricking.
+For example, before I broke into choreography, I put focus into the fundamental styles of Breaking, Popping, Locking, and Tricking.
 Though complex, my style of choreography is a fusion of my past influential styles, including the more recent art of Krump.
-Though I do not consider myself a krumper at all, I would dare say that my style is heavily inspired by the craft.
+Though I do not consider myself a Krumper at all, I would dare say that my style is heavily inspired by the craft.
 All movement stems from some sort of foundational style.
 If you’re interested in a particular dancer, look into how they started.

 If you would like to gain more exposure to Jawn Ha's style, we are providing online classes on STEEZY Studio.
 We're serious, you can start taking classes now in the comfort of your own home!